Posted on November 4, 2011 by admin

 – There are cases when the driver has been charged with DWI even though the Breathalyzer reading is less than .08.
 If the officer is convinced the driver is “impaired” he or she can still charge the driver with DWI.
 The officer will then need other evidence in court besides the Breathalyzer.
 People are sometimes convicted of DWI after smoking marijuana, using cocaine or using other mood altering substances.
 Drivers are often charged with and NC DWI for driving after taking prescribed medication, even if taking it exactly as prescribed.
 One can be convicted of DWI by taking prescribed medication in the correct dosage.

 – If a first offender registers a .15 or higher B.A.C. (blood/breath alcohol concentration) on the Breathalyzer or blood test, he or she will be required to install an Ignition Interlock Device ( Monitech Ignition Interlock Systems or Smart Start).
-The Ignition Interlock must remain on their car for a minimum of 12 months,.
-A person who has been convicted of more than one DWI will also be required to install the Interlock Device and it must remain on the car for a period determined by the court or DMV, sometimes up to 4 or more years.
+The Ignition Interlock must remain on the car for a minimum of 12 months,.
+A person who has been convicted of more than one DWI will also be required to install the Interlock Device and it must remain on the car for a period determined by the court or DMV, up to 4 or more years.

 – It is an advantage for the arrested person to get a DWI Assessment and begin the level of treatment required before going to court.
 This is a “mitigating factor” and could lessen the severity of the punishment level and possibly assist in avoiding probation or jail time.

 – If this is an offender’s first DWI arrest (lifetime), if he/she has a Blood or Breath Alcohol Concentration (BAC) of .14 or less on the Breathalyzer, and there was no accident with personal injury or more than $500 property damage the offender might qualify for ADETS (Alcohol and Drug Education Traffic School).
 This is the shortest (16 hours) and lowest cost ($160) level that can be required by the DWI Assessment.
 All offenders who are convicted will be required to attend various levels of DWI Classes or Counseling Groups.
-Neither the judge nor anyone else can excuse the convicted offender from this requirement, even if it isn’t required in court.
+Neither the judge nor anyone else can excuse the convicted offender from this requirement, even if it isn’t mentioned in court.

 – If your Breathalyzer reading is .16 or more (in addition to having to install the Interlock device) you will possibly receive probation as part of you sentencing even on first offense .
 If it is a second or third offense you will most likely receive probation no matter what your Breathalyzer reading is.
 The probation may be supervised or unsupervised.
 If it is unsupervised probation you will not have to check in with a probation officer.
 If it is supervised, you will have to check in with the probation officer (P.O.), let the P.O. know your whereabouts, pay a monthly fee, and possibly submit to regular urine drug and alcohol screens.